 What Is The Purpose Of Premarital Counseling

-The purpose of this kind of therapy is to help you as a couple process the reality of marriage and learn more about each other.
+The purpose of this kind of therapy is to help you as a couple of processes the reality of marriage and learn more about each other.
 With this information; you then go ahead and make a decision whether you want to get married specifically to your partner.

 The goal is to thoroughly prepare a couple for marriage.
 This is by asking them a series of questions to help them critically evaluate themselves and their relationship together in relation to marriage.
 Read more.